PLEASE USE CUE SHEETS to navigate routes. Maps and GPS files are for basic reference but may have

 The Family Ride is designed for those riders with small children or riders who want to enjoy the D2R2 experience with a more modest physical challenge.
 The majority of this ride is on a relatively flat dirt road that runs adjacent to the Green River.
 The hills are minimal, totally doable pulling a trailer.
 And ... it's Green River Road, which speaks for itself.

-PLEASE NOTE: The Family Ride will START at 10-mile bridge.
-Registration will be at 10-mile bridge as well.
+PLEASE NOTE: The Family Ride will START near 10-mile bridge.
+Registration will be near 10-mile bridge as well.

 Lunch will be served at the covered bridge in Guilford with the rest of the routes.